 You are out exploring a busy, crowded market one day and without even realizing it, someone you thought ‘bumped’ into you had in fact slashed your bag, slipped a hand inside and grabbed your wallet.
 There goes your cards and all of your cash so you are now stuck in a foreign country with no access to your money.
-Your great holiday has just turned nightmare.
+Your great holiday has just turned into a nightmare.

-In this video, American expat Brad Scott films a group of pickpocket steal his cellphone while visiting Latacunga.
+In this video, American expat Brad Scott films a group of pickpockets steal his cellphone while visiting Latacunga.

 Unfortunately, these things happen sometimes, and in all countries.
 We’re not saying they will happen, but it is better to be prepared.

 In this post, we’re going to delve into the world of secret compartments, slash proof backpacks, RFID protection and much more so that you and all of your belongings are safe from every form of theft – electronic, pickpocket or sticky fingers while in transit.

-We put together this guide to explain all the gadgets and bells and whistles that will help you decide on a great travel anti-theft backpack for you.
+We put together this guide to explain all the gadgets, bells and whistles that will help you decide on a great travel anti-theft backpack.

-This guide is pretty big so we’ve broken up into these 4 main sections for you:
+This guide is pretty big so we’ve broken it up into these 4 main sections: